JKonTiki/Housemates/README.md

 # Housemates

 Housemates was born of a simple question: _Are my roommates home?_ Whether it's a thought arising from sleepy isolation in your room or for having forgotten to turn off the stove, Housemates is intended to answer that question without needing to ask it.
-The application collects location data from users and, without divulging anything more, simply alerts them of whether the roommates they've signed up with are home or not.
+The application collects location data from users and, without divulging anything more, simply informs them of whether the roommates they've signed up with are home or not.

 ### Setup